-Embry-Riddle, a member of the National Association for Intercollegiate Athletics, participates in intercollegiate competition in soccer, tennis, golf and is preparing to add track and basketball.
+Embry-Riddle, a member of the National Association for Intercollegiate Athletics, participates in intercollegiate competition in soccer, tennis, wrestling, basketball and golf.
 Students who are on academic probation may not compete in intercollegiate athletics.
+The Institute also sponsors a professional bowling team.